I’ve been thinking a lot about hope this week. Especially how I tend to live without it.

 I told him I don’t know how to not be a perfectionist.
 It’s so deeply rooted.
 It’s my heritage.
 Of course, I did look up ways to overcome it.
 I read tips like practice gratitude, focus on the present, and let yourself make mistakes.

 I can do that.
 But those seem like such outward approaches.
 I want to be sure I get to the root of this and heal the part of my soul that uses perfectionism as a coping mechanism.
-I have a feeling that’s what February will be for.

 - Creating the ideal morning routine.